 The Republic of Korea and Japan are close neighboring countries with a rich tradition of exchanges and cooperation, and are important partners that share similar values and interests.

-As of 2020, the trade volume between the ROK and Japan amounted to $71.1 billion and people-to-people exchanges reached 0.9 million.
+As of 2022, the trade volume between the ROK and Japan amounted to $85.3 billion.

 In the face of enhanced nuclear weapons and missile threats from North Korea that reached unprecedented levels, progress was made also in the field of defense cooperation.
 In November 2016, the two countries signed an agreement on the protection of classified military information.
 The agreement will enhance both countries’ abilities to deal with North Korea’s nuclear weapons and missile threats, and contribute to ROK-US-Japan trilateral cooperation.